#post-heavensward spoilers

 Hearer sensitivity to the elementals can vary depending on the individual.
 Some are better at "listening" to certain types of elementals over others, like the guest instructors in the conjuror quests who instruct the WoL in their specialties.

 Other Hearers are simply more attuned to the Shroud elementals' aether overall.
-Padjali Hearers usually possess the strongest sensitivities, which is why the Seedseer — the leader of the Hearers and the Seedseer Council that governs Gridania — are almost always Padjal (E.E.
+Padjali Hearers usually possess the strongest sensitivities, which is why the Seedseer — the leader of the Hearers and the Seedseer Council that governs Gridania — is almost always a Padjal (E.E.
 I, p.
 116).
 But even Seedseers aren't viewed as infallible; their "conversations" with elementals are also, at best, interpretations.
 These limitations are why Kan-E chose to share the role with her younger siblings, and why protocol for the Seedseer Council is to share their readings with each other, as different Hearers can end up with different interpretations.

 A lot of this information comes to mind when I consider how elementals interact with spoken races in the game.
 It seems quite clear that elemental communions are meant to be portrayed as imperfect.
 The average person within the setting doesn't possess the ability to "speak" with them at all.
 Even trained conjurors and white mages don't always succeed in their communions, since frightened/agitated elementals aren't always easily "spoken" to.